eswnl/FY-2x_CLUT/README.md

 Download the Geosatsignal software from the above link.

 ## Download the CLUT (colour look up table)
-Download the CLUT and copy it in GeoSatSignal folder below:
+Download the CLUT above and copy it in GeoSatSignal folder below:
 ```
 "Tools\SatSignal\GeoSatSignal"
 ```